 - Applications consist of a formal cover letter and resume from MFT, MSW, LPCC, and are due by EOD May 1, 2020.

 - All applicants go through an interview process that consists of an individual interview with several The Family Development Center staff members.

-- Final selections are made and applicants will be notified mid-March, 2019.
+- Final selections are made and applicants will be notified mid-May 2020.